helios-network/helios-chronos-app/README.md

-# Chronos App
+# Helios Chronos App

 Automated Task Scheduler for Helios Blockchain

 ## Overview

-Chronos App is a proof-of-concept application that allows users to manage and monitor their automated tasks (crons) on the Helios blockchain.
+Helios Chronos App is a proof-of-concept application that allows users to manage and monitor their automated tasks (crons) on the Helios blockchain.
 Users can connect their wallet and view detailed information about their scheduled smart contract executions.

 ## Features